dart-archive/www.dartlang.org/src/site/_includes/language-tour/classes/index.markdown

 #### Initializer list

 Final variables must be initialized before the object is given to `this`.
-Use the initializer list to initialize any final variable.
+Use the initializer list, which runs before the constructor body, to initialize any final variable.
-This initializer list is run before the constructor body.

 {% pc dart 0 %}
-// an immutable point
+#import('dart:html');

-class ImmutablePoint {
+class Button {
-  final num x, y;
+  final Collection<ButtonHandler> handlers;
+  final String domId;
+  final Element elem;

-  // what follows the : is the initializer list Point(x, y) : x = x, y = y;
+                // what follows the : is the initializer list Button(domId) : domId = domId,
+                  handlers = [],
+                  elem = document.query(domId) {
+    bindHandlers();
   }

+  bindHandlers() {
+   // ...
+  }
+}
 {% endpc %}

+The right hand side of an initializer does not have access to `this`.

 #### Named constructors

-Use a named constructor to more clearly indicate what the constructor is doing.
-This is useful when multiple constructors exist for a class.
+Use a named constructor for extra clarity.
+For example, this is useful when multiple constructors exist for a class.

 {% pc dart 0 %}